Averitas applies the highest level of ethical standards by encouraging transparency, and embracing diversity and inclusivity.

-As with any Pharmaceutical Compliance Program the education and training of our employees on their legal and ethical obligations under applicable federal healthcare programs is critical to the program’s success.
-Averitas will effectively communicate our standards and procedures and regularly review and update our training programs.
+As with any Pharmaceutical Compliance Program, the education and training of our employees on their legal and ethical obligations under applicable federal healthcare programs is critical to the program’s success.
+The Company will effectively communicate our standards and procedures and regularly review and update our training programs.

-4. Internal Lines of Communication.
-Averitas actively fosters dialogue among management and employees.
-Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible code violations, and should be able to do so without fear of retribution.
+The Company actively fosters dialogue among management and employees.
+Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible Code of Conduct violations, and should be able to do so without fear of retribution.
 To that end, we have adopted open-door policies, as well as confidentiality and non-retaliation policies.
-We have a confidential, toll-free Ethics & Compliance Hotline (1-833-211-3671) through which employees and persons outside of Averitas may report any concerns or suspected violations of law, regulation, or Company policy.
+We have a confidential, toll-free Ethics and Compliance Hotline (1-833-211-3671) through which employees and persons outside of the Company may report any concerns or suspected violations of law, regulation, or Company policy.

-The Company Compliance Program includes efforts to monitor, audit, and evaluate adherence to Company’s compliance policies and procedures.
-In accordance with the HHS-OIG Guidance, the nature, extent, and frequency of our compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.
+The Company Compliance Program includes efforts to monitor, audit, and evaluate adherence to the Company’s compliance policies and procedures.
+In accordance with the HHS-OIG Guidance, the nature, extent, and frequency of our Compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.

-6. Responding to Potential Violations.
-The Compliance Program sets forth clear, disciplinary consequences of violating a law or Company policy.
+The Company Compliance Program sets forth clear, disciplinary consequences of violating a law or Company policy.
 While each situation will be considered on a case-by-case basis, we will utilize disciplinary action to address inappropriate conduct and deter future violations.

 A compliance program increases the likelihood of identifying and preventing unlawful and unethical behavior.
 However, HHS-OIG recognizes that even an effective compliance program may not prevent all violations.
-As such, Compliance Program requires the company to respond promptly to potential violations of law, regulation, or policy.
-Then we can assess whether the violation is due to gaps in our policies, practices, or internal controls, take appropriate disciplinary action, and work to prevent future violations.
+As such, our Company Compliance Program requires the Company to respond promptly to potential violations of law, regulation, or policy.
+This allows us to assess whether the violation is due to gaps in our policies, practices, or internal controls, take appropriate disciplinary action, and work to prevent future violations.

-NOTICE: This information is provided pursuant to the requirements of California Health & Safety Code, Section 119402, which requires pharmaceutical companies doing business in California to make available their Compliance Program and annual written declaration of compliance with the Compliance Program.
+NOTICE: This information is provided pursuant to the requirements of California Health and Safety Code, Section 119402, which requires pharmaceutical companies doing business in California to make available their Compliance Program and annual written declaration of compliance with the Compliance Program.

-Grünenthal USA, Inc., GRT US Holding, Inc and Averitas Pharma (all three companies collectively the “Company”) have established a Compliance Program in accordance with the OIG Compliance Guidance and have policies in place to foster compliance with the PhRMA Code for their pharmaceutical businesses.
-This Compliance Program is part of the US Compliance Program and Global Compliance Framework.
-For purposes of compliance with the requirements of the California Compliance Law and as part of the Compliance Program, Company has established a specific annual aggregate dollar limit of $2000 on gifts, promotional materials, or items or activities that the Company may give or otherwise provide to an individual medical or healthcare professional licensed in California on an annual basis from January 1st to December 31st each year.
+Averitas Pharma, Inc., and GRT US Holding, Inc., (all three companies collectively the “Company”) have established a Company Compliance Program in accordance with the OIG Compliance Guidance and have policies in place to foster compliance with the PhRMA Code for their pharmaceutical businesses.
+This Company Compliance Program is part of the US Compliance Program and Global Compliance Framework.
+For purposes of compliance with the requirements of the California Compliance Law and as part of the Company Compliance Program, the Company has established a specific annual aggregate dollar limit of $2000 on gifts, promotional materials, or items or activities that the Company may give or otherwise provide to an individual medical or healthcare professional licensed in California on an annual basis from January 1st to December 31st each year.
 Such items or activities primarily include: modest meals associated with a substantive discussion of a Company product or a disease state; medical textbooks and other items that principally entail a patient benefit or are related to the healthcare professional’s practice; and other items or activities permitted under the PhRMA Code, and/or the OIG Compliance Guidance.
 These items and activities are primarily directed to the dissemination or communication of medical and scientific information as a resource for healthcare professionals to assist in making clinical or other medical judgments.
-This limit may be revised from time to time, in which case the revised limit will be published in this section of the Company websites.
+This limit may be revised from time to time, in which case the revised limit will be published in this section of the Company website.
 This limit represents a spending cap, not a goal or average; in many cases, the amount spent per physician may be substantially less than the cap amount.
 The Company has established an internal monitoring system designed to help ensure compliance with the annual spending limits in California and is working to establish additional monitoring processes.

 The annual limits do not include the following:

-As stated in its Compliance Program description, the Company is committed to conducting its business ethically and in compliance with all applicable laws.
-To the best of its knowledge and based on a good faith understanding of the statutory requirements, the Company has established a Compliance Program that meets the requirements set forth in California Health & Safety Code, Sections 119400-119402.
-The Company has tailored its Compliance Program to meet the specific needs of the Company and continuously assesses the effectiveness of the Compliance Program.
+As stated in its Company Compliance Program description, the Company is committed to conducting its business ethically and in compliance with all applicable laws.
+To the best of its knowledge and based on a good faith understanding of the statutory requirements, the Company has established a Company Compliance Program that meets the requirements set forth in California Health and Safety Code, Sections 119400-119402.
+The Company has tailored its Company Compliance Program to meet the specific needs of the Company and continuously assesses the effectiveness of the Company Compliance Program.
 The Company has established an internal monitoring system designed to help ensure compliance with its respective annual spending limits in California and is working to establish additional corporate tracking and monitoring processes.
 Thus, subject to the limitations described above, the Company declares that, based upon current tracking and monitoring systems, the Company is, in all material respects, in compliance with the Compliance Program.

 As recognized by the OIG Compliance Guidance, even an effective compliance program cannot eliminate the possibility that one or more individual employees engage in conduct that would be considered improper.
-Accordingly, this declaration is not intended and should not be construed to imply that the Company has not identified any individual instances in which an employee has or may have violated one or more provisions of its Compliance Program.
-In such situations, the Company takes reasonable and appropriate remedial or corrective action in a manner consistent with its Compliance Program.
+Accordingly, this declaration is not intended and should not be construed to imply that the Company has not identified any individual instances in which an employee has or may have violated one or more provisions of its Company Compliance Program.
+In such situations, the Company takes reasonable and appropriate remedial or corrective action in a manner consistent with its Company Compliance Program.